Jingkang50/OpenPSG/README.md

 # If you're using wandb for logging
 pip install wandb
 wandb login

+# If you develop and run openpsg directly, install it from source:
+pip install -v -e .
+# "-v" means verbose, or more output
+# "-e" means installing a project in editable mode,
+# thus any local modifications made to the code will take effect without reinstallation.
 ```

 [Datasets]() and [pretrained models](https://entuedu-my.sharepoint.com/:f:/g/personal/jingkang001_e_ntu_edu_sg/ErQ4stbMxp1NqP8MF8YPFG8BG-mt5geOrrJfAkeitjzASw?e=9taAaU) are provided.
 Please unzip the files if necessary.